Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Is the Columbia Icefield Open in the Winter?

 The Columbia Icefield Adventure offers a unique opportunity for guests with mobility needs to experience breathtaking natural wonders.
-The Ice Explorers are equipped with wheelchair lifts, allowing guests to explore the glacier up close.
+Two Ice Explorers are equipped with wheelchair lifts, allowing guests to explore the glacier up close.

 Additionally, accessible vans are available to transport guests to the Ice Explorer and Columbia Icefield Skywalk, where the entire 800-meter circumference is designed to be fully accessible for wheelchairs, strollers, and walkers.
 To ensure a seamless experience, guests with accessibility needs should call 1.866.506.0515 at least 72 hours before arrival to arrange accommodations and check-in at least 30 minutes before the tour start time.